C.J. Abrams Player Props: Nationals vs. Cubs

 C.J.
 Abrams At The Plate

-- Abrams has driven home a run in six games this season (21.4%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on three occasions..
+- Abrams has picked up an RBI in seven games this season (24.1%), with more than one RBI in four of those games (13.8%).

-- He has scored at least once 10 times this season (35.7%), including one multi-run game.
+- He has scored at least one run 10 times this season (34.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.